Skip to main content

 Ikan Pepes

-Fish wrapped in banana leaves with spices and grilled.
-The banana leaves impart a unique aroma while keeping the fish moist and flavorful.
+Spiced fish wrapped in banana leaves and grilled.
+The leaves add their own aroma and keep the fish from drying out.

 Tukir